Course Majors & Minors

-- Ancient History: A major in Ancient History consists of four Ancient History courses (ANCH 031, 032, 042, 044, 056, or 066), four credits in Greek or Latin, two of which must be from an honors seminar, and .5-credit senior course study.
-A second seminar in Latin or Greek can be substituted for two Ancient History courses.
+- Ancient History: A major in Ancient History consists of four Ancient History courses (ANCH 031, 032, 042, 044, 056, or 066), four credits in Greek or Latin, two credits of which must be from an honors seminar, and .5-credit senior course study.
+A second seminar in Latin or Greek may be substituted for two Ancient History courses.

 - Greek: 5 credits in Greek.